 Within social work, there are many models of approaching work with the individuals being served.
 In the medical model, which spans many service providing organizations in our society, a person has a condition (a deficit), diagnosed or labeled by dominant culture, which is seen as unwanted or a person has past experiences which manifested a behavior or response that doesn’t fit dominant constructs.
 The medical model treats presenting “issues” as a person’s physical or mental impairments which have personal and social consequences.
 The limitations faced by people experiencing the issue are seen as resulting primarily from these “impairments,” however in reality they are behaviors deemed inappropriate by the norms of our culture.
 The dominant culture in our society tends to have issues with people who express themselves in a way that deviates from this norm.
 This model explains the unjust segregation and institutionalization of people experiencing mental, physical, and emotional challenges and the way in which people are pathologized.

 In contrast, the social model, which falls under a social justice framework, see the presenting issue as a relationship between the person and their environments and believes that if the environment is modified people can overcome the challenges they are facing and become active members in society.
-In this model, the physical and mental characteristics are limiting primarily due to social practices that can order phentermine online lead to the exclusion of people with those characteristics.
+In this model, the physical and mental characteristics are limiting primarily due to social practices that lead to the exclusion of people with those characteristics.
 This exclusion is manifested not only in deliberate segregation, but also built in to environments and social practices that restrict the participation of people regarded as having the presenting issue.

 A fundamental aspect of the social model concerns equality.